X4vier/Naive-Bayes-from-Scratch/README.md

-# My Machine Learning Assignment (April 2017)
+# Naieve Bayes from Scratch

-This folder contains the jupyter notebook I recently sumbitted for a university assignment, along with a relevant data file.
+This folder contains the jupyter notebook I submitted for a university assignment in April 2017, along with a relevant data file.